Brain Research Foundation Fay/Frank Seed Grant Program (internal deadline 11/4/2016)

-*UPDATED* If a faculty member identifies a funding opportunity for which UTHealth is only allowed a limited number of applications, he/she should contact Deanne Hernandez in the Office of Academic and Research Affairs (ARA) as soon as possible (713-500-3192).
+*NOTE* If a faculty member identifies a funding opportunity for which UTHealth is only allowed a limited number of applications, he/she should contact Deanne Hernandez as soon as possible (713-500-3192).

 - If ARA is contacted less than two months before the agency’s application deadline the UTHealth nominee(s) will be selected on a first come, first served basis, i.e., the first faculty member to contact ARA will be the UTHealth nominee.

 Brain Research Foundation has invited UTHealth to nominate one (1) faculty member for the Fay/Frank Seed Grant Program.